ummagohil/p5js-landing-pages/README.md

 # ✍️💨P5.js Landing Pages
-This will be part of a mono repo of landing pages that use Rive.
+This will be part of a mono repo of landing pages that use p5.js.

 ### 📋Aims of App
-User can see different use cases of landing pages using Rive in different repos.
+User can see different use cases of landing pages using p5.js in different repos.

 ### 👩‍💻Technical Details
 React
 TypeScript
-Rive
+p5.js

 ### 💻Code
 [TO DO]